CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What if my application is rejected?

-Check reason with focal person—maybe reapply next phase or fix issues.
+Check the reason with the focal person—maybe reapply in the next phase or fix the issues.

 How to Contact Support for Technical Difficulties?